delta-exchange/just-the-docs/docs/tutorials/perpetual-contracts.md

 $$Funding\ Rate = Premium\ Rate$$

 Funding Rate is considered to be an 8-hourly interest rate and is computed every minute.
 The magnitude of Funding Rate is capped.
-Funding caps could vary from contract to contract and are availabe in the [contract specifications](https://www.delta.exchange/contracts/).
+Funding caps could vary from contract to contract and are available in the [contract specifications](https://www.delta.exchange/contracts/).

 **Funding Payment**

 Funding is exchanged between longs and shorts every minute.
-It is impportant to note that while accruals for funding paid or received happen every minute, entries for funding payments are made in the transaction log once every 2 hours or when a position is closed.
+It is important to note that while accruals for funding paid or received happen every minute, entries for funding payments are made in the transaction log once every 2 hours or when a position is closed.
 Funding payments are completely peer-to-peer and Delta Exchange does not charge any fees on funding.
 Funding paid or received is computed as:

 $$Funding\ Payment = Current\_Position\_Value * Funding\ Rate * 1/ (8 * 60)$$